Filling and sealing the Battery Street Tunnel

 Why close the Battery Street Tunnel

-The Battery Street Tunnel was built in the 1950s and, like the Alaskan Way Viaduct, is seismically vulnerable.
+With the Alaskan Way Viaduct closed, SR 99 no longer runs through the Battery Street Tunnel.
+Like the viaduct, the tunnel was built in the 1950s and is seismically vulnerable.
 Any new or continued use of the tunnel would require prohibitively expensive renovations.
 Closing the Battery Street Tunnel also allows WSDOT to rebuild the three-block stretch of Aurora Avenue at the tunnel’s north end, improving east-west mobility in that neighborhood.

 Scope of work

-Work begins in February 2019 and is scheduled to be complete in late 2020.
+Work begins on Feb.
+12, 2019 and is scheduled to be complete in late 2020.
 The major elements of this work are:

 - Decommissioning and removing the tunnel’s utility and mechanical systems.